sta426hs2015/material/week4_05oct2015/exercise4.md

 #### Question 7.
 Explore the performance of these test statistics for a few scenarios.
 For example, change the sample size, the number of genes DE, magnitude of the difference, level of variability.
 What influence do these parameters have on the relative performance?

-#### Note: Submit both an Rmarkdown/markdown file as well as a compiled HTML file to your private github repository.
+#### Note: Submit both an Rmarkdown/markdown file as well as a compiled HTML/PDF file to your private github repository.